ianrenton/ianrenton.com/_posts/2011-08-30-my-blackberry-week.markdown

 - Review
 ---

 My phone, an [HTC Desire HD](http://www.htc.com/www/smartphones/htc-desire-hd/), is a gorgeous slate of metal and glass; thin but with a huge screen, and when I bought it back in December of 2010, it was the most powerful and capable phone on the market.
 It is part of the future of 'computing', capable of 99% of what I use my laptop computer for.
-It's also irresistible to my [Cut the Rope-completionist son](http://twitpic.com/6cr9gz), and unfortunately, heavy gaming use drains the battery in a little under three hours.
+It's also irresistible to my [Cut the Rope-completionist child](http://twitpic.com/6cr9gz), and unfortunately, heavy gaming use drains the battery in a little under three hours.
 Normal use, for me, toasts it in between 8 and 12.

-Repeatedly frustrated at not being able to use my phone to make calls or navigate at the end of car journeys with my son, I set to thinking about what I actually use my phone for.
+Repeatedly frustrated at not being able to use my phone to make calls or navigate at the end of car journeys with my family, I set to thinking about what I actually use my phone for.
 The majority of my phone use boils down to, roughly in order:

 ![](/blog/2011/08/blackberry-curve-9300-2-300x298.jpg){: .right}